elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 FIGURE showing the bottom to be pressed for render

 ## Exercise
-Use RStudio to create a new default Quarto document Add a title and your name as the author
+- Use RStudio to create a new default Quarto document
+- Add a title and your name as the author
-Change format to html theme to sketchy
+- Change format to html
-Add toc
-Create two sections, one with fact you want to learn and your favorite thing about R Render it with RStudio button, then try with the R package and terminal
+- Render the document

+# 2. Writing Quarto Documents
+The RStudio visual editor simplifies formatting.
+To go into visual mode for a document, activate the visual option at the top-left of the toolbar.
+This opens a formatting bar where you may style, add links, create tables, and more, similar to Google Docs and other document editors.
+Switch between source and visual mode at any moment to retain editing location and undo/redo status.

+### Adding Headings
+For a list of editing shortcut: https://rstudio.github.io/visual-markdown-editing/shortcuts.html

+Example (need to fix this)
+# Heading 1
+This is a sentence with some **bold text**, some *italic text* and an [image](image.png).

+### Creating Bullet and Numbered Lists
+turn text into bullet or numbered lists.

+### Adding Images

+### Adding Links
+(need to fix) Click on the link icon and paste the address in the URL field.
+Simple right?
+If you prefer, you can also the drop-down insert menu, or even use shortcuts

+### Creating tables
+we could do that by inserting a table to a selected part of the documents and by specifying the desired number of rows and columns.

+### Adding Formulas

 ## Upload needed packages
 Before looking at the data: